 Since car mats receive a lot of unwanted dirt and grime every single day, they gradually retain residue causing bad stains in the long run.
 While most car owners leave their dirty mats for a professional car detailer, it’s pretty easy to deep-clean them the same way professionals do.
 Today’s blog post focuses on how to clean car floor mats like a pro.

-- What You Need for Cleaning Car Floor Mats
+- What You Need for Cleaning Car Mats

-- How to Clean Your Car Floor Mats – An in Depth Guide
+- How to Clean Car Mats – An in Depth Guide

 - Wet/dry vac